DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 *April 2011 - May 2011*

 * Responsible for a RHEL5 RHCS set-up.
-* Managed Apache, TomCat, JBos, Orcale 10G, MySQL.
+* Managed Apache, Tomcat, JBos, Orcale 10G, MySQL.
 * Provided on-call support.
 * Provided users support in a third line capacity.
 * Successfully identified and resolved memory leaks within the application servers.
 * Managed Xen and Citrix Xenserver deployments.
 * Debugged tomcat logs to identify root causes of application issues.
 * Implemented process monitoring of background workers to ensure a responsive application.